Be a watchdog, not blackmailer, PM tells media

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-About the minorities issue, the prime minister said the minorities had full protection in Pakistan and what the present government had done for them, no government had done before.
+About minorities issue, the prime minister said that the minorities had full protection in Pakistan and what the present government had done for them, no government had done before.

 "The Pakistan media, in my opinion, is even freer than the British media, it is not just free but sometimes out of control," said the prime minister.